hollyz1jderveld/hollyz1jderveld.github.io/index.md

 In my personal life, I'm interested in fibre, paper, and technology, and all of the things I can do with them.
 I'm interested in knitting, philately, writing, and archiving.

-Academically, I'm a student of Cultural Anthropology and Development Sociology (CADS) at Universiteit Leiden, in the Netherlands.
-I'm especially interested in how people relate to knowledge, and the ways in which this knowledge manifests (mainly materially).
+Academically, I'm a student of Global Ethnography at Universiteit Leiden, in the Netherlands.
+I'm especially interested in how people relate to knowledge, and the ways in which this knowledge manifests materially.

 #### First and foremost, I have a blog!
 You can read it [here](https://hollyz1jderveld.github.io/blog/contents).